jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 conda install mokit -c mokit
 ```

-Each time when you login onto the machine, you need to activate the virtual environment by `conda activate mokit-py39` and then you can use MOKIT.
+Each time when you login onto the machine, you need to activate the virtual environment by `conda activate mokit-py39` and then you can use MOKIT on the current computer/node.
+But if you want to submit MOKIT jobs to a queue on Cluster（集群）, things are somewhat different and please read [Section 2.4.3](./chap2-4.html#243-use-mokit-on-cluster) carefully.

 If you have not installed PySCF and you want to install it now, you can choose to